 This tutorial on Basic Online Blackjack tips and strategy assumes that you have read the introduction to blackjack article which teaches you the game in just three minutes.

 - First and foremost, as most guides will tell you, unless you are a seasoned professional or are very good at counting cards, never take insurance.
-Insurance is technically just a side bet on whether the dealer has a 10-value card or the one that pays out 2 to 1.
+Insurance is technically just a side bet on whether the dealer has a ten-value face-down card after being dealt an ace that pays out 2 to 1.

-- Because 10s, Jacks, Queens and Kings are all 10-value cards, there are more 10-value cards than any other cards in the deck.
-By assuming the dealer’s next card will be a 10-value card, a player can divide the pack into two – cards that will likely bust and cards that will likely win.
+- Because tens, jacks, queens and kings are all ten-value cards, there are more ten-value cards than any other cards in the deck.
+By assuming the dealer’s next card will be a ten-value card, a player can divide the pack into two – cards that will likely bust and cards that will likely win.

 & 10% CASHBACK

 |3||£200 WELCOME BONUS|

 GET UP TO £200 FREE PLAY

 |700+ GAMES||Play Now